macrosxarcadio/weather-forecast-v2/README.md

 ## Weather forecast app

-Simple app to know your actual weather and the next 30 days.
+This project is a simple app to know your actual weather and the next 30 days.

+## Techs
+The project use these techs:

-Structure of the proyect:
+- Antd for the components of the interface https://ant.design/docs/react/introduce
+- The data for de project come from https://openweathermap.org/
+- The state management is provided from redux https://redux-toolkit.js.org/
+- The routing of the page is provided from react router https://reactrouter.com/en/main
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Project structure

+-api : api request declarations
+-assets : assets folder contains all static files such as images, fonts etc -components : truly reusable components
+-features : components that represet a feature
+-routes : routes configuration
+-utils : hooks, apis